HMI204 - Foundation Principles and Application of Medical Imaging 4

 HMI204 represents your Foundation Principles and Application of Medical Imaging unit for Semester 2 of Year 2 of the H309 (Medical Imaging) course and is a single unit of two credit points.
 In HMI204, we take a ‘systems approach’ to understanding the nervous system, setting the anatomical foundation for delivering safe, high-quality examinations in practice.

-• Beyond the mid-semester break we will cover the cerebral vasculature, ventricles & CSF production, sensory pathways, somatic nervous system as well as special senses.
+- Beyond the mid-semester break we will use this anatomical foundation to investigate the many functions of the nervous system: Cerebral vasculature, ventricles & CSF production, the somatic nervous system and sensory pathways, the peripheral nervous system and special senses.

-• Common cerebrovascular, neurodegenerative, demyelinating, and infective diseases of the CNS will be investigated using case studies in these content weeks, with keen focus on their appearance on medical imaging.
+- Common cerebrovascular, neurodegenerative, and demyelinating diseases of the CNS will be investigated using case studies in these content weeks, allowing us to investigate these diseases and their appearance on medical imaging.

 Unit Fee Information